 Q: What is the general attitude of the mining industry in terms of corrosion awareness?

-A: In the past, mining has usually held a short-term replacement mentality.
-Wear and tear from abrasion was accepted as a given, but not much consideration given to corrosion as a life-limiting factor for mine structure or equipment.
-As the commodity prices have remained low and regulation increased, mines that want to survive have needed to transition to a more sustainable, maintenance based approach.
-This means an increased awareness and understanding of corrosion risk to assets and its associated consequences.
-As compared to other industries, mining is behind the times in terms of corrosion prevention, with corrosion control measures generally limited to maintenance painting or coating.
-In the domestic coal industry alone for example, for every 1 billion mt of coal produced, between $62 million and $124 million was spent on maintenance painting or coating for corrosion control.
-In a market defined by bankruptcies and diminishing demand, these are costs that need to be reduced as they directly hit the bottom line.
+A: Traditionally, mining had exhibited a replacement mentality, because wear and tear from abrasion, not corrosion has been the main life-limiting factor for equipment.
+That attitude has changed over the last 10 – 15 years to a more sustainable, maintenance based approach, with an increased awareness and understanding of corrosion risk to assets and its associated consequences.
+In general, the mining industry is behind the times in terms of corrosion prevention, with corrosion control measures generally limited to maintenance painting or coating.
+Using the coal industry alone as our example, for every 1.0142 billion metric tons of coal produced nationwide, between $62 million and $124 million was spent on maintenance painting or coating for corrosion control.
+Much of the money currently wasted on outdated measures could have been saved by implementing new technologies.

 Q: Due to lower resource prices, the industry in general has been cautious about spending and the budget area that is often first to be reduced is Maintenance.
 From a corrosion viewpoint, operations may not feel repercussions in the short term, but as time goes on, usually 12 - 18 months, the number of corrosion related failures begin to increase.
 What should Operations & Maintenance Team keep in mind when developing strategies to prevent future failures under tightening budget constraints?

 The mining industry tends to rely heavily on past experience and the knowledge of equipment suppliers to resolve any corrosion issues so that production is not interrupted.
-Engineers with corrosion knowledge and expertise are generally hired by project and not as general staff.
-Because each mine faces its own particular chemical and biological brew of corrosion “triggers”, whenever possible, a corrosion consultant making individualized assessments can quickly becomes a very valuable investment.
+Engineers with corrosion knowledge and expertise are generally not staff.
+Because each mine faces its own particular chemical and biological brew of corrosion “triggers”, whenever possible, I would suggest hiring a corrosion consultant to assist in the final assessment.

 Q: What area or areas are most obviously or severely impacted by corrosion?